Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 **For Starter plan customers:**

 Limit your upload to 100 batches per second and 1000 events per second.
 You can batch events into an upload, but don't send more than 10 events per batch.
-Amplitude expects fewer than 100 batches to be sent per second, and the 1000 events per second limit still applies.
+Amplitude expects fewer than 100 batches per second, and the 1000 events per second limit still applies.

 **For customers on Growth and Enterprise plans:**

-Contact Amplitude if you need to send more than 1000 events per second.
-There is no hard limit on the Enterprise plan.
-However, devices that exceed 30 events per second are throttled.
+Contact Support if you need to send more than 1000 events per second.
+There is no hard limit on the Enterprise plan, but devices that exceed 30 events per second are throttled.

-For request size, limit your requests to no more than 2000 events per request and under 1 MB.
+Request sizes should under 1 MB and contain fewer than 2000 events per request.
 When you exceed these size limits, you get a 413 error.

-For high-volume customers concerned with scale, partition your work based on `device_id` (or `user_id` if you don't have a `device_id`).
+For high-volume customers concerned with scale, partition your work based on `device_id` or `user_id`.
  This ensures that throttling on a particular `device_id` (or `user_id`) doesn't impact all senders in your system.
-If you are proxying events to Amplitude, make sure that throttling is forwarded to your clients to create backpressure instead of letting spammy clients slow down a partition of work in your system.
+  If you are using a proxy service to send events to Amplitude, make sure that throttling is forwarded to your clients, instead of letting spammy clients slow down a partition of work in your system.

 ### All-zero device IDs: Limited Ad Tracking enabled

 As of iOS 10, Apple replaces the Identifier for Advertiser (IDFA) with all zeros if the user enables Limit Ad Tracking.
-Because device IDs are required for all events, Amplitude drops device IDs of all zeros and returns an error on the request.
+Because all events require a device ID, Amplitude drops device IDs of all zeros and returns an error on the request.

-If you are passing the IDFA as the device ID, first run a check on the IDFA value, and if it's all zeros, pass a different value for the device ID (such as the Identifier for Vendor (IDFV)).
+If you are passing the IDFA as the device ID, first run a check on the IDFA value.
+If it's all zeros, pass a different value for the device ID (such as the Identifier for Vendor (IDFV).

 ### Windows Operating System

 If you are using a Windows operating system, then you may have to replace all single quotes with escaped double quotes.

-### String Character Limit
+### String character limit

-There is a character limit of 1024 characters for all string values (`user_id`, event or user property values, etc.).
+All string values have a character limit of 1024 characters (for example, `user_id`, event or user property values).

-### Setting Date Values
+### Setting date values

-Amplitude compares dates as strings, so best to use the ISO 8601 format (YYYY-MM-DDTHH:mm:ss).
-This format lets you perform date comparisons, (for example: '2016-01-31' > '2016-01-01').
-Comparison also works for datetime values in this format (for example: '2017-08-07T10:09:08' > '2017-08-07T01:07:00').
+Amplitude compares dates as strings, so it's best to use the ISO 8601 format (`YYYY-MM-DDTHH:mm:ss`).
+This format lets you perform date comparisons, (for example: `'2016-01-31' > '2016-01-01'`).
+Comparison also works for datetime values in this format (for example: `'2017-08-07T10:09:08' > '2017-08-07T01:07:00'`).

-### Setting Time Values
+### Setting time values

 The `time` parameter in each event must be sent as millisecond since epoch.
 Any other format (such as ISO format) results in a 400 Bad Request response.

-### Event Deduplication
+### Event deduplication

-It is highly recommended that you send an `insert_id` for each event to prevent duplicate events from being received by Amplitude.
-We will ignore subsequent events sent with the same insert_id within the past 7 days.
-You can read more about this field below.
+It's highly recommended that you send an `insert_id` for each event to prevent sending duplicate events to Amplitude.
+Amplitude ignores subsequent events sent with the same `insert_id` within the past 7 days.

 ### Device IDs and User IDs minimum length

 Device IDs and User IDs must be strings with a length of 5 characters or more.
 This is to prevent potential instrumentation issues.
-If an event contains a device ID or user ID that is too short, the ID value will be removed from the event.
-This may cause the upload to be rejected with a 400 error if that event does not have a user ID or device ID value.
-The default minimum length of 5 characters can be overriden by passing `min_id_length` override option with the request (more on this field below).
+ If an event contains a device ID or user ID that's too short, the ID value is removed from the event.
+ If the event doesn't have a `user_id` or `device_id` value, the upload may be rejected with a 400 status.
+Override the default minimum length of 5 character by passing the `min_id_length` option with the request.

 ??? info "Invalid IDs"
     These IDs are invalid, and result in a 400 error: